lutischan-ferenc/pomodoro-timer-v2/readme.md

 - Start Break: Directly starts a short break (stops any running timer).
 - Start Long Break: Directly starts a long break (stops any running timer).
 - Start on System Startup (only on Windows)
+- Show Completion Dialog (when a timer completes)
 - Clock sound (play Clock effect on Pomodoro)
 - Settings: Configure timer durations.
 - Exit: Closes the application.